-\subsection{2020 National Popular Vote Data}
+\subsubsection{2020 National Popular Vote Data}

-The results of the 2020 national popular vote~\cite{national2020vote} are used to estimate the political affiliation of individual states.
-Since the sums of the shares of Biden and the shares of Trump are almost equal to 100\%, we only select the shares of Biden.
-To keep the consistency among the variables, the state-level shares are chosen.
+The results of the 2020 national popular vote~\cite{national2020vote} were used to estimate the political affiliation of individual states.
+Since the sums of the shares of Biden and the shares of Trump are almost equal to 100\%, we only selected the shares of Biden.
+To keep the consistency among the variables, the state-level shares were chosen.